Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 Cat Litter + Baking Soda

-It’s common knowledge that baking soda is an effective all-around cleaner that’s free of harsh chemicals.
 Combine it with cat litter and you’ll have a potent mixture for removing fresh oil spots from your driveway.
-Cat litter is great at soaking up oil, grease, and other garage spills because they’re made with highly absorbent granular clay.
+Cat litter is great at soaking up oil, grease, grime and other spills on the garage floor because they’re made with highly absorbent granular clay.
 Be sure to use a cheap clay-based cat litter because more expensive brands tend to contain fillers that might reduce the litter’s absorbency.

 What you’ll need: